 *Bring one item per student.
 For example, if someone had two college kids, she would bring two items for every person in the group.

-*We did not give a dollar amount on the items (with the exception of the very last one, which was $5).
+*We did not give a dollar amount on the items but they usually fall around $4-$5.

 - No dollar store items

 - If you cannot attend that month, send items with another person and have a member of the group collect your student’s items